 In December 2005, we announced our plan to sell our raised reflective pavement marker business, which had sales of approximately \$23 million in 2005.
-This divestiture is expected to be completed during the second quarter of 2006.
+This divestiture was completed during the second quarter of 2006 and resulted in a tax benefit due to capital losses arising from the sale of the business.
 The results of this business have been accounted for as discontinued operations for the years presented herein.
 This business was previously included in the Pressure-sensitive Materials segment.